jarthurgross/website/research/index.md

 with the [Math anywhere][mathanywhere] Chrome extension, which does a decent job).

+* *Caution!
+Sharp edges of quantum state space*, UC Berkeley, Berkeley, CA, March 14, 2018
+* *On Pins and Needles: The Geometry of Quantum Measurements*, 2018 APS March Meeting, Los Angeles, CA, March 7, 2018 (abstract: [L28.00013][aps18abs])
+* *Caution!
+Sharp edges of quantum state space*, Université de Sherbrooke, Sherbrooke, QC, January 31, 2018 ([abstract][sherbrookeabs])
 * *Digital noise: Qubit models of weak continuous measurements*, Griffith University, Brisbane, QLD, December 4, 2017
 * *Quantum tomography: where are the spherical cows?*, University of Queensland, Brisbane, QLD, November 7, 2017
-* *Rank deficiency and the Euclidean geometry of quantum states*, 2017 APS March Meeting, New Orleans, LA, March 13, 2017 (abstract: [A52.00002][aps17abs])
+* *Rank deficiency and the Euclidean geometry of quantum states*, 2017 APS March Meeting, New Orleans, LA, March 13, 2017 (abstract:
+  [A52.00002][aps17abs])
 * *Rank deficiency and the Euclidean geometry of quantum states*, CQuIC internal talk, Albuquerque, NM, October 26, 2016 ([browsercast][rdegqsbc])
 * *Fisher symmetry and the geometry of quantum states*, University of Sydney,